Step-by-Step Animal Surgery

 This includes our State of the Art Wireless Patient Monitoring System.
 This allows us to record and monitor Pulse Ox, SPO2, Blood Pressure, EKG, and Temperature.

 All surgical packs are autoclaved and 100% sterile.
 We use only one pack per patient.

-The doctor is now gowned and gloved in a sterile manner for surgery, he is ready to proceed.
+With the Doctor gowned and gloved in a sterile manner for surgery, he is ready to proceed.